CGNS/cgns.github.io/CGNS-ReST-site/source/standard/CGIO/CGNS_CGIO_database.rst

   :Modes:  `r w m`

   :Description:
     Gets the type of the database given by cgio_num.
-Returns 0 and the type in file_type if successfull, else an error code.
+Returns 0 and the type in file_type if successful, else an error code.

 cgio_get_root_id